 Once you have thought through these questions turn them into a one page cheatsheet and keep it close by for future phone calls.

 It’s worth spending an hour or so getting this all pinned down.
 Check out our video below.

 #2 HAVE A PHONE CALL – ON YOUR TERMS

-As a rule of thumb let any unknown callers to your mobile go the answer phone.
-Then, if they leave a message this gives you the opportunity to listen through and consider your response.
+As a rule of thumb let any unknown callers to your mobile go to the answer phone.
+Then, if they leave a message, this gives you the opportunity to listen through and consider your response.
 You’ll want to phone them back as quickly as you can so rehearse what you will say and aim to call them back within 24 hours.

 During the phone call work down your cheatsheet (that’s assuming you have spaces and are actively looking for new students).
 If the answers correspond with your expectations offer a consultation/interview where both parties will have a chance to meet in person.

 At this early stage don’t be too prepared to compromise on your core teaching approaches.
 For example, if you are only willing to take on younger children with the parents attending to lessons then stick to it!

 #3 SAVE TIME WITH EMAIL ENQUIRIES